I consider myself to be fairly well versed in the English language.

 But, oh, what a trail it was.

 After exiting a mile-long tunnel through Mount Carmel we got lucky when a pickup truck backed out of the parking lot.
-If we’d been thirty seconds later we would have missed it, and would have missed Overlook Trail.
+If we’d been thirty seconds later we would have missed it, and would have missed the canyon Overlook Trail.

 It’s a mile round-trip, and a sign greets hikers with a picture of a goat and the following warning: